 - Parking: Parking in Austin is a hot commodity, if your company has high density, you may be running into parking constraints at your current office and need to find a location with more flexibility.

 - Rising Rental Rates: Many companies are beginning to look to Southwest Austin or The Domain as an alternative to Austin’s CBD, as the rental rates have risen so dramatically that they cannot afford to renew at the new market rate.

 What This Means for You

-Renewing your lease early can give you the satisfaction of having an office space for the future.
-It can save you money if market rates are increasing, can lead you to receiving a larger tenant improvement allowance, and may even be the right solution for an expansion if you have one planned.
+Renewing your lease early can give you the satisfaction of having office space for the future.
+It can save you money if market rates are increasing, can lead you to receive a larger tenant improvement allowance, and may even be the right solution for an expansion if you have one planned.
 However, it’s not for everyone.
 Companies that have higher than market rental rates, are growing at a rate their landlord can’t accommodate, or do not see their current office as a long-term home should not consider renewing their lease early.